JKetelaar/PHP-FUT-API/README.md

 $api = new \JKetelaar\fut\api\API('your@email.me', 'password', 'secret', 'totp_callback', 'platform');

 // You can also disable the SSL verify peer, when you're having issues with your environment.
-Simply pass true as the latest parameter
+Simply pass true as the last parameter
 // $api = new \JKetelaar\fut\bot\API('your@email.me', 'password', 'secret', 'totp_callback', 'platform', true);

 if($api->login() === true) {